ab12gu/technical-notes/docs/manufacturing/car/detailing/scratches.md

     - Protects from UV, scratches, chemicals
     - Gives gloss & depth

+## How polish works

+Car polish has fine abrasives

+    - sponge just moves polish around
+    - else sponge just moves on top of clear coat, possibly burning it
+    - secondary, the polish acts as a lubrication to prevent burns
+    - the pads get softer with higher grit to provide less force

 ## Repair clear coat

 Polishing pad + compound acts like super-fine sandpaper — it shaves down a microscopic layer of clear coat until the scratch is level with the surrounding surface